 How do you put your garden to bed for winter?
-See 10 tips on how to winterize your garden beds—from covering garden soil to protecting trees and shrubs.
-We list vegetables, herbs, berry patches, perennials, roses, trees, and shrubs so you’re covered!
+See 10 tips for how to winterize your garden beds—from covering garden soil to protecting trees and shrubs.
+Let’s talk winter care for vegetables, herbs, berry patches, perennials, roses, trees, and shrubs!

 1. Harvesting and Storing Vegetables

-A. Tender vegetables do not tolerate frost and get harvested before frost strikes.
-This includes tomatoes, zucchini, peas, beans, and pumpkins.
-Pull out these plants and all crop debris. f any plants are diseased, either burn them or discard them in the trash.
+A. Tender vegetables do not tolerate frost and should be harvested before frost strikes.
+This includes tomatoes, zucchini, peas, beans, winter squash, and pumpkins.
+Pull out these plants and all crop debris.
+If any plants are diseased, either burn them or discard them in the trash.
 Do not leave infected plants on the property nor put in a compost pile.

 B. Hardy vegetables will tolerate hard frosts (usually 25° to 28°F) and can be left in the ground.
 They often taste better after a light frost.